-Justice Michelle M. Keller was appointed to the Supreme Court of Kentucky in April 2013 by Gov. Steve Beshear after having served as a Kentucky Court of Appeals judge for six years.
-She was appointed to fill the unexpired term of Justice Wil Schroder, who retired in January 2013.
+Justice Michelle M. Keller was appointed to the Supreme Court of Kentucky in April 2013 by Governor Steven Beshear after having served as a Kentucky Court of Appeals judge for six years.
+She was appointed to fill the unexpired term of Justice Wil Schroder, who retired in January, 2013.
 Justice Keller also serves as chair of the court system’s Technology Governance Committee.

 Prior to her election as Court of Appeals judge, Justice Keller practiced law for 17 years.
-She has served both as an assistant county prosecutor and criminal defense attorney.
-Justice Keller’s practice concentrated in the areas of family law, personal injury, and medical negligence defense.
-She is also experienced in administrative law, representing numerous clients before state regulatory and licensure boards.
-She is chairwoman emeritus of the Kentucky Personnel Board and has served as a hearing officer and member for the board.
-Justice Keller is licensed to practice law in Kentucky, the U.S. District Court for the Eastern District of Kentucky and the U.S. Supreme Court.
-She has served as a special justice to the Kentucky Supreme Court and has been commended twice by the Kentucky House of Representatives for her service to the commonwealth.
+She has experience both as an assistant county attorney and in criminal defense.
+Justice Keller’s civil practice concentrated in the areas of family law, personal injury, and medical negligence defense.
+She is also experienced in administrative law, having represented numerous clients before state regulatory and licensure boards.
+She is chairwoman emeritus of the Kentucky Personnel Board and has served as a hearing officer and member for the Board.
+Justice Keller is licensed to practice law in Kentucky, the U.S. District Court for the Eastern District of Kentucky, and the U.S. Supreme Court.
+Justice Keller has twice been commended by the Kentucky House of Representatives for her service to the Commonwealth.

-She is a member of the Ethics and Professional Responsibility Judges Advisory Committee for the American Bar Association, a position to which ABA President Wm.
-T. (Bill) Robinson III appointed her.
+She is a member of the Ethics and Professional Responsibility Judges Advisory Committee for the American Bar Association, a position to which immediate past-president, Wm.
+T. (Bill) Robinson III, appointed her.

 A lifelong Northern Kentuckian, Justice Keller and her husband, Jim, a physician, are the proud parents of two daughters.